 I gave up food rules.

-Actually, I gave up rules altogether.
 I mean who are these people who do not possess my body and are trying to tell me what is right for it?!
 Nutrition education is always evolving, it’s always changing, and there will always be that notorious BAD FOOD that is all over the media.
 10 years from now, it may change again, or it may not.
-There is so much confusion and so by telling the rule makers to essentially F#(@)k off, amazing things happened.
+There is so much confusion and so by telling the rule-makers to essentially F#(@)k off, amazing things happened.

 2. I’ve saved money!
 By listening to my hunger levels and eating foods that satisfy me, I realised I’m not actually as hungry as I thought and I’ve saved a whole lot of money on snacks and meals.

 3. I haven’t gained weight.
-Nope, macarons, fish and chips and a plethora of other things have been eaten at some point this year and I haven’t gain a single pound.
+Nope, macarons, fish and chips and a plethora of other things have been eaten at some point this year and I haven’t gained a single pound.
 In fact, if anything, simply relaxing about my food choices has allowed me to let go of some of the anxiety that was causing my weight to hold on.
 And while I now know that weight is not equal to health - there were many years I lived with fatphobia and overall fear of weight gain so I thought it was interesting that these so-called 'fattening' foods didn't cause me to gain an inch.

 4. I no longer crave sugar.
 Funny how when you actually allow yourself to indulge when your body really wants it, you stop obsessing over that food.
 Often, cravings are simply our way of rebelling over a rule that says you can’t have that certain food.
 Remove the rule and you may find you don’t even want it.
 And if you do, that’s ok, enjoy it when you feel the need.